MicrosoftDocs/well-architected/well-architected/cost/provision-networking-services.md

 DNS queries that reach Traffic Manager are charged in million query units.

 Not all DNS queries reach Traffic Manager.
 Recursive DNS servers run by enterprises and ISPs first attempt to resolve the query by using cached DNS responses.
 Those servers query Traffic Manager at a regular interval to get updated DNS entries.
 That interval value or time to live (TTL) is configurable in seconds.

 TTL can affect cost.
 A longer TTL value increases the amount of caching and reduces DNS query charges.
 Conversely, shorter a TTL value results in more queries.

-However, there's a tradeoff.
 Increased caching also affects how often the endpoint status is refreshed.
 For example, the user failover times, for an endpoint failure, becomes longer.

 ### Health monitoring charges